 Commercial trucks in Illinois and through the US are allowed to weigh as much as 80,000 pounds.
 Regular passenger vehicles are no match for the size and weight of a truck.
 Today, we want to discuss the types of accidents that can occur involving large trucks and what kind of injuries we commonly see as a result.

-Trucks can rollover when they lose complete control at high rates of speed.
+Trucks can rollover when they lose complete control at high rates of speed, especially if the drive is fatigued.
 These incidents can impact many vehicles on the roadway at one time and often cross lanes of traffic (even into oncoming traffic).

 A tire blowout can happen anytime on the roadway and lead to devastating consequences.
 A blowout can cause the entire truck to crash, leading to a mass casualty incident.
 The tire can also fly into oncoming vehicles, causing them to crash.